emartech/magento2-extension/dev/README.md

 ```
 $ make up
 ```
-This will set up the containers and run Magento installation.
+This will set up the containers, run Magento installation and installs the extension.

 The web container will expose its port `80` to port `8888` on the host machine.